gaurabacharya/gaurabacharya.github.io/README.md

 - [ ] Fix mobile view
 - [x] Change name that is displayed for the website from create react app to new name
 - [ ] Fix about me page
-- [ ] Fix mail:to functionality for envelope
 - [ ] Add contact information as the footer for each page
 - [ ] Add updated resume
 - [ ] Reword intial about me section